whartond/dalton/README.rst

 The ``<jobid>`` and ``<key>`` are the same as the JSON API but a RAW API request returns the raw data from the Redis database, in the response body.
-This is basically what is return from the JSON API but not encapsulated as JSON.
-For RAW API respones, the Content-Type header is set to "text/plain" with the exception of the "eve" and "all" logs which use "application/json".
+This is basically what is returned from the JSON API but not encapsulated as JSON.
+For RAW API responses, the Content-Type header is set to "text/plain" with the exception of the "eve" and "all" logs which use "application/json".
 A RAW request for the "all" key return a string representation of a Python dictionary with all the key-value pairs.